jlengstorf/lengstorf.com/content/drafts/make-the-right-thing-the-easy-thing.md

 I could — and did — come up with numerous other excuses for why this was a failure of the management, or the system, or humanity in general.

-But, obviously, this was my failure.
-I could have done the right thing, but I did the wrong thing anyways.
-Because the wrong thing was easier, and I'm lazy.
+But, obviously, this was _my_ failure. **I could have done the right thing, but I did the wrong thing anyways.
+Because the wrong thing was easier, and I'm lazy.**

-Less obviously, though, is that **this was a _completely predictable_ failure.**
+Less obviously, though, is something more interesting: **this was a _completely predictable_ failure.**

 ### In the long run, convenience always wins.

-The frustrating trend in my life is that I will nearly always end up doing the thing that it most convenient to me.
+The frustrating trend in my life is that **I will nearly always end up doing the most convenient thing.**

-- Despite [all the shit I talk about great coffee]({{< ref "taste-doesnt-matter.md" >}}), most days I'd make instant coffee that our Airbnb host left for us over walking 35 minutes in oppressive heat to get a really good cup of coffee somewhere else.
+- Despite [all the shit I talk about great coffee]({{< ref "taste-doesnt-matter.md" >}}), given a choice between instant coffee[^airbnb] with zero effort and walking 35 minutes in oppressive heat for a really good cup of coffee, most mornings I'd end up making the instant coffee.
 - Even though I've seen the documentaries and read the studies, after a particularly long day I'd go to a McDonald's in Japan instead of a local restaurant because I didn't have to think about the menu.[^mcdonalds]

-- I'm TKTK
+[^airbnb]:
+    Despite [my love for Airbnb]({{< ref "use-airbnb-like-a-pro.md" >}}), you can always count on two things when you check in:

+    1. Utterly terrible instant coffee
+    2. All IKEA everything

 [^mcdonalds]:
-    Even though I was there, and I remember making the decision to do this, I'm outraged that I did this.
+    Even though I was there, and I remember making the decision to do this, I'm still kind of outraged that I did this.
 Japan is easily top 3 places in the world for food, but somehow I decided Japanese menus were "too hard" and ordered a fucking Big Mac instead. _What the hell is wrong with me?_

 This list could go on for days — I have dozens of examples of me making bad-but-convenient decisions, and I don't expect that this is a trend that will stop any time soon.

-After all, it's early in the morning, and [my willpower is high]({{< ref "2015-11-08_how-to-stay-consistent.md" >}}), so right now I'm up on my high horse and judging my past self.
-But check in with me at 8pm on a day when I've been working on a particularly challenging problem or spent the whole day in meetings, and I'll do just about anything to avoid having to make an effort.
+After all, I'm writing this early in the morning, and [my willpower is high]({{< ref "2015-11-08_how-to-stay-consistent.md" >}}), so right now I'm up on my high horse and judging my past self.
+But check in with me at 8pm most days and I'll do just about _anything_ to avoid having to make an effort.

 ### So we're just fucked, then?

 Of course not.
-But we have to start looking at the problem differently.
+But **we have to start looking at the problem differently.**

 In each of these situations where I did the wrong thing: